nsando84/React-Book-Search/README.md

   #### Features in this application:

   - Users can search for books they have interest in.
-  - Users can view basic information on the books and well as a link for more information.
+  - Users can view basic information on books or click on view to see more detailed information.
   - Users can save books to the database for later viewing.
   - Users can remove books from the database.
   - Validation on input to reduce errors.